AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> The wiser you get, the less you care to look like a fool. — Maxime Lagace
+> One of the first signs of the beginning of understanding is the wish to die.  — Franz Kafka
 <!--END_SECTION:quote-->